Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Preliminaries

 To be more precise, denote the generators by $x_i$.
 Thus

 Then, assuming that the underlying almost complex structure is regular, we have

 where

-Here the sum extends over all recappings $v$ of $x_j$ such that the Maslov index difference of $x_i$ and $x_j\# v$ is 1 and $f_v\in \F$ is the parity of the number of holomorphic strips $u$ asymptotic to $x_i$ and $x_j\# v$.
+Here the sum extends over all recappings $v$ of $x_j$ such that the Maslov index difference of $x_i$ and $x_j\# v$ is 1 and $f_v\in \F$ is the parity of the number of holomorphic strips $u$ asymptotic to $x_i$ and $x_j$, and such that the original fixed capping of $x_i$ is equivalent to the capping obtained by attaching $x_j\# v$ to these strips.

 This complex is not graded, due to our choice of the Novikov field, or only $\Z_2$-graded.
 We denote the Floer homology, i.e., the homology of $\CC$, by $\HF(L,L')$ or just $\HF(L)$.
 This is also a finite-dimensional vector space over $\Lambda$.